manasvityagi/IoT_Dashboard/Journal.md

+##Entry 24
+tyagi.tech does not work, but www.tyagi.tech does !
+Something to do with dns configuration, but could not find anything on the controlpanel of domain provider.

+##Entry 25 : Note
+tyagi.tech does not work, but www.tyagi.tech does !
+Something to do with dns configuration, but could not find anything on the controlpanel of domain provider.

+##Entry 26 : Note
 application cache on redis
 Read cache can help in minimizing the db reads.
 So the idea is that, the bottleneck in some application performance is hard disk read and write.
 And thats the DB operations in web apps mostly(?)
 To solve this, redis helps , because it is faster, because it works in memory, i.e. RAM.
 But I do not know how to us in my application.

 But, when I make writing to IoT devices feature.
 And my application can can receive million of data points, this will be very suitable.